brittanydionigi/peer-poc-api/README.md

-# beehive-poc-api
+# apiary

-POC repo for beehive developer flow.
-Outlining processes for:
+POC repo for the apiary developer flow.
+Outlining:

+* requesting a hive
-* Requesting a colony
+* configuring a new hive